ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       * The 'more' parameter MUST be present and MUST specify the CBOR simple value `false` (0xf4) if SUB_U <= MAX_DIFF_BATCH, or the CBOR simple value `true` (0xf5) otherwise.

          If 'more' has value `true`, the requester can send a follow-up diff query request including the 'cursor' query parameter, with the same value of the 'cursor' parameter specified in this diff query response.
-This would result in the AS transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.
+This results in the AS transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.

 # Registration at the Authorization Server # {#sec-registration}